Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/mathbox/setnobreak/_index.md

 ---
 title: setNoBreak
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/mathbox/setnobreak/
+url: /php-java/aspose.slides/mathbox/setnobreak/
 ---

-## setNoBreak(boolean value)  function
+## setNoBreak(boolean value)  method

  No break
  This property specifies the "unbreakable" property on the object box.
 When true, no line breaks can occur within the box.